masseyr/geosoup/README.md

- Geospatial data manipulation in python
+ Geospatial data manipulation using GDAL in python